ASIC is Australia’s corporate, markets and financial services regulator.

 - Issuing publications on financial futures and hosting seminars and training, and public relations through its Website.

-Financial Services Agency of Japan (FSA Japan)
+Financial Services Agency of Japan (FSA JP)

 The JFSA aims to contribute to the welfare of the nation by promoting the sustainable growth of business activities and the economy: